LoriTSentman/CM4-SOM/README.md

 ## Model inputs

-Model example input files are provided in input/ including datasets, namelists, diagnostics, field table, data table, etc.
+Example model input files are provided as a tar file in input/ including datasets, namelists, diagnostics, field table, data table, etc.
+These files should be unpackaged and located in INPUT/ in the working directory when running the model.

 ## Disclaimer